habisl/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe game in java
+Simple TicTacToe game in java.

 This simple Tictactoe game was written in java as a part of the school assignment